Accrual Basis Accounting

 A method of accounting wherein income and expenses are recognized, with the statements, when the business first acquires the right to receive the income, or the obligation to pay the expense.
 Regular corporations are required to sue the accrual bases by the IRS.
 (Also see Cash Basis Accounting.)

 A declaration by someone that something is true.
-A declaration before an official that one has executed a particular legal document.

 Aging Accounts Receivable